Strategy Inc.

 Strategy's investable thesis is built on Bitcoin leverage, regulated access, and capital markets flywheel — not software moats:

 - Regulated BTC Exposure for Institutions: Strategy is an SEC-regulated, Nasdaq-listed equity.
 Institutional investors (pension funds, insurance companies, 401k plans) who cannot directly hold Bitcoin can access leveraged BTC exposure through MSTR.
-This regulatory arbitrage was the core mNAV premium driver from 2020–2024.
+This regulatory arbitrage was the core mNAV premium driver from 2020–2024, and remains the one durable, AI-neutral advantage in the current drawdown.

 - First-Mover Bitcoin Treasury Brand: Michael Saylor's public advocacy and conviction since August 2020 created enormous brand recognition for the Bitcoin treasury strategy.
-But as Metaplanet (Japan), MARA Holdings, Semler Scientific, and dozens of other companies have adopted similar playbooks, the uniqueness premium has largely evaporated.
+But as Metaplanet (Japan), MARA Holdings, Semler Scientific, and dozens of other companies adopted similar playbooks, the uniqueness premium had already evaporated by April 2026 — and the June 2026 stress test (mNAV briefly sub-1.0x, forced policy reversal) has further undercut the brand's aura of infallibility.

-- Strategy ONE — Legacy BI Software: The original business intelligence software platform generates ~$477M annually with subscription services transitioning to cloud (+62% YoY).
-However, the total software business is nearly flat (+3% YoY) and faces direct AI-driven commoditization from Microsoft Copilot, Google Gemini, Databricks, and Snowflake.
+- Strategy ONE — Legacy BI Software: The original business intelligence platform generated $124.3M in Q1 2026 revenue (+11.9% YoY), the fastest growth in several years, as the Strategy ONE cloud transition continues to displace legacy on-premise licenses.
+Still, the software business remains sub-scale (roughly $500M annualized) relative to the ~$52B Bitcoin treasury, and faces direct AI-driven commoditization from Microsoft Copilot, Google Gemini, Databricks, and Snowflake.

 Ten Moats Verdict

 Strategy is AI-neutral at the portfolio level.
 Bitcoin is structurally agnostic to AI — it neither benefits from AI-driven enterprise demand nor is threatened by AI commoditization in the way software platforms are.
 The sole AI-resilient moat is the regulatory lock-in (SEC-regulated BTC exposure for institutional mandates), which AI cannot disrupt.
-However, the BI software segment faces direct AI-driven commoditization from Copilot, Gemini, and AI-native analytics, which is gradually eroding the $477M software revenue base.
-The permanent compression of the mNAV premium from 4x to ~1.1x is the defining structural deterioration: Strategy can no longer leverage its public equity to accumulate BTC at 4x NAV, meaning the capital markets flywheel — the only durable advantage over simply buying Bitcoin — is largely broken.
+However, the BI software segment faces direct AI-driven commoditization from Copilot, Gemini, and AI-native analytics, even as revenue growth reaccelerated to +11.9% YoY in Q1 2026.
+The bigger structural deterioration is the collapse of the capital markets flywheel: enterprise mNAV briefly fell below 1.0x in June 2026 for the first time in Strategy's history, and the company's June 29, 2026 Digital Credit Capital Framework formally abandoned its 'never sell' Bitcoin policy — authorizing up to $1.25B of BTC monetization to help fund preferred dividends and buybacks.
+Strategy can no longer reliably leverage its public equity to accumulate BTC at a premium to NAV; for the first time, it is a potential net seller of Bitcoin, which is why the already-weakened network effects moat has deteriorated further.

 Strategy ONE BI software has enterprise UI complexity, but AI-native analytics tools (Copilot, Gemini, Databricks AI) are abstracting away the need to master traditional BI interfaces.
 The interface moat is eroding.

 Strategy ONE has some enterprise embedding in legacy business intelligence workflows, but the BI market is being commoditized by AI-native tools.
-An AI agent can increasingly replicate standard analytics workflows.
-The software is not growing meaningfully.
+An AI agent can increasingly replicate standard analytics workflows, even as total revenue growth reaccelerated to +11.9% YoY in Q1 2026.

 Strategy is an SEC-regulated, Nasdaq-listed vehicle.
 Institutional investors (pension funds, insurance companies) who cannot directly hold Bitcoin or spot BTC ETFs in certain mandates can access leveraged BTC exposure through MSTR equity and convertible bonds.
-This regulatory structure creates meaningful friction-to-exit for some investor classes, and is AI-neutral.
+This regulatory structure creates meaningful friction-to-exit for some investor classes, is unaffected by the mNAV crash, and is AI-neutral.

 Combined average of Moat (AI Resilience), Growth, and Valuation scores.